viam-labs/viamcodelabs/README.md

-# Viam Quickstart Guides
+# Viam Codelabs

 https://github.com/Snowflake-Labs/sfquickstarts/assets/2223194/a9f57881-ccf0-4549-89d6-d2fe2569012a

-## What are Viam Quickstarts?
+## What are Viam Codelabs?
-Viam Quickstarts are interactive tutorials and self-serve demos written in markdown syntax.
-Quickstarts provide a unique step-by-step reading experience and automatically saves tutorial progress for readers.
+Viam Codelabs are interactive tutorials and self-serve demos written in markdown syntax.
+Codelabs provide a unique step-by-step reading experience and automatically saves tutorial progress for readers.
 These tutorials are published at [quickstarts.snowflake.com](https://guides.snowflake.com/)

-You can submit your own Quickstarts to be published on Viam's website by submitting a pull request to this repo.
-This repository contains all the tools and documentation you’ll need for building, writing, and submitting your own Quickstart!
+You can submit your own Codelabs to be published on Viam's website by submitting a pull request to this repo.
+This repository contains all the tools and documentation you’ll need for building, writing, and submitting your own Codelab!

-## What's special about the Quickstart format?
+## What's special about the Codelabs format?

 * Powerful and flexible authoring flow in Markdown text
 * Ability to produce interactive web or markdown tutorials without writing any code